 NEON operates 81 field sites strategically located across 20 ecoclimatic Domains across the United States, including 47 terrestrial field sites and 34 freshwater aquatic field sites.
 When logistically possible, aquatic and terrestrial sites are colocated (i.e. in close proximity) to support understanding of linkages across terrestrial and aquatic ecosystems and their interactions with the atmosphere.
 For example, Domain 08, the Ozarks Complex, has three colocated sets of terrestrial and aquatic field sites.
 These sites are situated along the same watershed system, creating a unique opportunity to study hydrology, nutrient transport, and biogeochemical cycling through the watershed.

 Every Domain, except Domain 20 - Pacific Tropical, which only has one terrestrial site, have both aquatic and terrestrial sites.
-These sites are fixed to collect data for 30 years, and therefore are primary locations for long-term studies of climate impacts and ecological change.
+These sites are designed to collect data for 30 years, and therefore are primary locations for long-term studies of climate impacts and ecological change.

 Scalable design: from local to continental data